phalcon-orphanage/docs/en/db-odm.md

 <a name='validation-messages'></a>
 ### Validation Messages
-`Phalcon\Mvc\Collection` has a messaging subsystem that provides a flexible way to output or store the validation messages generated during the insert/update processes.
+[Phalcon\Mvc\Collection](api/Phalcon_Mvc_Collection) has a messaging subsystem that provides a flexible way to output or store the validation messages generated during the insert/update processes.

-Each message consists of an instance of the class `Phalcon\Mvc\Model\Message`.
+Each message consists of an instance of the class [Phalcon\Mvc\Model\Message](api/Phalcon_Mvc_Model_Message).
 The set of messages generated can be retrieved with the method getMessages().
 Each message provides extended information like the field name that generated the message or the message type:

 ```php
 <?php